Local affiliate of the Ohio EPA and service of Summit County Public Health: Serving Medina, Portage, and Summit Counties of Ohio

 When assessing if your Stage I & II controls qualify your GDF for a permit-by-rule (PBR) refer to OAC 3745-31-03 (A)(4)(i).
 This paragraph states required qualifications, applicable emission limitations and/or control requirements, operational restrictions, monitoring and/or recordkeeping requirements, PBR specific reporting requirements, PBR specific reporting requirements, testing requirements, and miscellaneous requirements.
 GDFs within Summit, Portage, and Medina counties may be exempt in this instance.

 Before installation or removal of an underground storage tank it is first necessary to register with the Bureau of Underground Storage Tank Regulation (BUSTR) within the State Fire Marshal’s Office.
-BUSTER requirements are in addition to EPA Stage I & II systems.
-BUSTER requires periodic tests of underground storage units to ensure no soil or water contamination.
-BUSTER may be contacted or provide further materials through their web site www.com.ohio.gov/fire/bustmain.aspx or office (614) 752-8200
+BUSTR requirements are in addition to EPA Stage I & II systems.
+BUSTR requires periodic tests of underground storage units to ensure no soil or water contamination.
+BUSTR may be contacted or provide further materials through their web site https://apps.com.ohio.gov/fire/OTTER/.

 Engineering Guide 12: Questions regarding BAT and the inspection and witnessing of tests for GDF